degencodebeast/fundzVilla-frontend/README.md

 ### Live Demo
 https://fundz-villa.vercel.app/

+## Why Buidl FundzVilla
+FundzVilla aims at revolutionalizing Traditional Fundraising, introducing more community engagement, Transparency to fundraising processes and introducing a wider range for availability accross the globe. using blockchain technology the fundraising proccesed would be much better than
+Traditional fundraising bringing access to users arround the world.

+## Technology Stacks
+* NextJS
+* Wagmi & Rainbowkit
+* Solidity & Hardhat
+* IPFS & Web3 storage
+* Masa Finance SDK

 ## Features
 * Create and manage campaigns for fundraising.
 * Vote on Fraudulent Campaigns
 * Governance system for proposal creation and decision-making.
 * Easy setup and installation.

+## Challenges Encountered
+* Fetching Campaigns from the smart contract, looping through to retrieve the data from IPFS and displaying in the UI.
+* Dependency conflicts between ethers, viem, wagmi and rainbowkit due to the packages migrations.
+* Resolving soulnames on the alfajores celo network using Masa finance's Masa SDK.

+## Future  Plans
+* Implement a fully functional DAO for community members to create proposals that would build the community.
+* Deploy and Launch to Mainnet.

 ## Installation
 1. Clone the repository to your local machine: